Francisco Dagohoy: Legacy

 A historical marker on Dagohoy's grave in the mountains of Danao, Bohol has been placed in his honor.
-The Dagohoy Marker in Magtangtang, Danao,92 km from Tagbilaran was placed by the Philippine Historical Commission to honor the heroic deeds of Dagohoy.
+The Dagohoy Marker in Magtangtang, Danao,92 km from Tagbilaran was placed by the Philippine Historical Committee to honor the heroic deeds of Dagohoy.
 Magtangtang was Dagohoy's headquarters or hideout during the revolt.
 Hundreds of Dagohoy's followers preferred death inside the cave than surrender.
 Their skeletons still remain in the site.

 The Dagohoy Memorial National High School in Dagohoy, Bohol and Francisco Dagohoy Memorial High School in Magtangtang, Danao, Bohol are named in his honor.

+Ships from the Philippine Navy and Bureau of Fisheries and Aquatic Resources was named after him.